Your Multidisciplinary Treatment Team for Endometriosis

 An evaluation of three DIE cases in a 2021 case report highlighted the importance of thorough pre-operative planning by a multidisciplinary team comprised of subspeciality surgeons alongside the endometriosis specialist for optimal surgical outcomes.
 The case studies also concluded that patients with DIE would greatly benefit from centers that provide a multidisciplinary approach.

-Our multidisicplinary treatment team for endometriosis
+Our multidisciplinary treatment team for endometriosis

 At Seckin Endometriosis Center (SEC) we have an MDT that collaborates on all aspects of treatment including pre-operative diagnosis, surgery, and post-operative recovery under the coordination of our endometriosis surgeon.

 Diagnosing endometriosis can be challenging.
 But a proper diagnosis can help determine the organs that the disease affects and which specialists the patient needs.
 We diagnose endometriosis using meticulous physical examination and spending time with the patient listening carefully to her symptoms.
 We sometimes use imaging techniques such as sonography, and magnetic resonance imaging (MRI).
-But the final diagnosis is only possible during the laparoscopic examination and post-surgical pathologic examination that is possible thanks to our excision approach.
+But the final diagnosis is only possible during the laparoscopic examination and post-surgical pathologic examination which is possible thanks to our excision approach.